 Posh burgers rule

-100% prime beef with nice buns.
-Tom Hardy on a plate?
-Nope, a damn fine burger from GBK in Bracknell.
+Fancy prime beef with nice buns?
+Tom Hardy?
+Not this time, but, a damn fine burger from GBK

 Gourmet Burger Kitchen – or GBK to the cool kids (OK so it’s on the sign) – is in the new town centre at The Lexicon Bracknell.
 Following the shopping centre’s recent launch there was a collective clicking of heels, corks were popping and Bracknell was covered in good-time glitter.
 Yes, GBK is a chain, but the queue outside the restaurant on day 3 of opening was long… very very long and all those people can’t be wrong.
 So I thought I’d better stick the Muddy snout in the trough and see what all the fuss was about.